IGFBP3: Regulation

-Role in cancer
+Clinical significance

+Cancer

 Based on cell growth experiments, animal cancer models, and epidemiological studies, it appears that IGFBP-3 functions as a low-penetrance tumor suppressor gene.

 Dysregulation of IGFBP-3 has been implicated in many cancers.
 Downregulation of its tissue expression by promoter hypermethylation in some cancers, such as hepatoma and non-small cell lung cancer may be associated with poor patient outcome.
 However, consistent with the dual inhibitory and stimulatory roles of IGFBP-3 seen in cell culture, there are other cancer types, such as breast cancer, pancreatic cancer, and clear cell renal cell cancer in which high tissue IGFBP-3 expression has been linked to poor prognostic features or patient outcome.
 The mechanisms regulating these contrasting effects of IGFBP-3 in vivo are not well understood.

 Since IGFBP-3 is abundant in the bloodstream of healthy adults (typically 2–4 mg/L), and is largely stabilized by its complex formation with IGFs and ALS, it is unlikely that tumor-derived IGFBP-3 has a large influence on circulating levels.
 There have been many studies linking circulating IGFBP-3 levels to the presence, or risk, of various cancers, or to patient outcomes. but unequivocal conclusions have often been lacking.
 For example, high plasma IGFBP-3 levels were associated with a reduced prospective risk of colorectal cancer in women. but in a study including men and women, colon cancer risk was positively associated with plasma IGFBP-3, while there was no significant association for rectal cancer.
 A large systematic review concluded that circulating IGFBP-3 levels showed a modest association with increased risk for a number of cancers, but the results vary among sites.

 IGFBP-3 protein levels decrease during the progression of prostate cancer from benign to metastatic disease although production of the protein does not cease completely.
 IGFBP-3 is still made (at a lower level) by prostate cancer cells and secreted into the surrounding environment.
 However, instead of the full length, functional protein, IGFBP-3 is found to be cleaved.
 This decreases the affinity of IGF binding to IGFBP-3, making the growth factors more likely to bind the IGF1R and promote cell survival.